U.S. Professional Water Ski Tour: History

 International Water Ski Tour, Inc. (IWST) was formed by Rob Shirley, CEO and founder of MasterCraft, in 1984 with major sponsorship from Coors Light, MasterCraft, and Ski Supreme.
 The Tour's inaugural season had seven stops across the United States and featured men's and women's slalom, men's jumping, and men's freestyle.

 After the inaugural season Shirley sold the tour to G.H.
 "Bud" Massey, previously the publisher of Spray Magazine.
 However, under Massey's management IWST experienced significant financial difficulties, culminating in skier's prize money checks bouncing after the 1985 Shreveport, LA stop, which resulted in Shirley personally bailing out IWST and resuming management for the final stop in Indianapolis, IN.

 The next year, management of the tour was taken over by Rich Schultz, who had previously worked on promoting bass fishing events and saw water skiing as a marketable sport with an opportunity to reach a wider audience.
 Schultz moved the IWST offices to Mesa, AZ.
 Later, for the 1987 season, women's jump was added for the first time.

 in 1989, World Publications, the parent company of Water Ski Magazine, took over the management of the tour, under a corporation called World Water Ski Tour.
 However, dissatisfaction with tour organization, prize money, and the sometimes dangerous conditions of tour events led a group of competitors, headed by Camille Duvall, to form the Professional Association of Water Skiers (PAWS) and establish a rival tour in 1990.
 Their initial press release promised a worldwide tour of 19 events with $100,000 in prize money at each event.
-Meanwhile, the World Water Ski Tour switched it's naming right sponsor from Coors Light to Michelob Dry as the two tours competed for tournament dates and sites.
+Meanwhile, the World Water Ski Tour switched its naming right sponsor from Coors Light to Michelob Dry as the two tours competed for tournament dates and sites.
 The PAWS tour was discontinued the following year, after they were only able to organize a few televised amateur events.

 The popularity of the new sport of wakeboarding coupled with financial constraints resulted in women's jump being dropped from the tour in favor of wakeboarding in 1992.
 The same year, Anheuser-Busch, the major sponsor of the tour, switched the naming right brand from Michelob Dry to the Bud Water Ski Tour.